Mirocow/yii2-elasticsearch-log/README.md

 Docs are available in english and [russian](README.ru.md).

 * Conclusion is easy to review and administer using Kibana
-* The date format is provided in the form *YYYY-MM-DD HH:mm:ss*
+* The date format is provided in the form *YYYY-MM-DD HH:mm:ss* and must be UTC

 # Install